mitoNGS/MToolBox/README.md

 mt-classifier.py -h
 ```
 **Usage examples**:

+1) Input and output files are placed in the working directory
 ```
 MToolBox.sh -i fastq -M -I -m "-t 20 -M /path/to/gsnapdb/chrRSRS/ -H /path/to/gsnapdb/hg19RSRS/" -a "-t 10"
 ```
-this command, launched in the input folder, will take all the fastq files as input (-i fastq), enable duplicate read removal (-M), enable mapped reads realignment (-I); also, the number of threads used by gsnap will be set to 20 (-m "-t 20..") and the custom path for gsnap mitochondrial and nuclear indexes will be set (-M and -H respectively).
-Finally, the minimum nucleotide distance from read end to retain indels will be set to 10 (-a "-t 10").
+this command can be launched if the fastq files are placed in the working directory.
+The command will take all the fastq files placed in theworkind directory as input (-i fastq), enable duplicate read removal (-M), enable mapped reads realignment (-I), set the number of threads used by gsnap will be set to 20 (-m "-t 20..") and the path to GMAP/GSNAP mitochondrial and nuclear indexes(-M and -H respectively).
+Finally, the minimum nucleotide distance allowed from read end, to retain indels, will be set to 10 (-a "-t 10").

+2) Input and output files are placed in a user-specified input/output directory
 ```
 MToolBox.sh -i bam -l mysample1.bam,mysample2.bam -p /path/to/input/folder/ -X -a "-z 0.9" -o /path/to/output/folder/
 ```
-this command will analyze 2 bam files (-i bam -l mysample1.bam,mysample2.bam) in the input folder (-p /path/to/input/folder/).
+this command will run MToolBox on 2 bam files (-i bam -l mysample1.bam,mysample2.bam) placed in the input folder (-p /path/to/input/folder/).
 Only reads previously mapped to the mitochondrial genome will be considered in the analysis (-X), avoiding the re-mapping of all the reads cointained in the input files.
 Only variants with heteroplasmic fraction HF>0.9 will be reported in the FASTA consensus sequence (-a "-z 0.9").
-Finally, all the results will be written in the specified output folder (-o /path/to/output/folder/).
+All the results will be placed in the specified output folder (-o /path/to/output/folder/).

 ###MTOOLBOX OUTPUTS